shreyaskn72/Flask_Rest_API_codes/0-hello-world/README.md

-# REST API example for get request
+# REST API example for GET request

-This is a hello api example.
-The api is developed in flask.
+This is a hello api example developed in flask.

 ## Install